fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

 ## Setting up Prometheus monitoring

-Now we will setup Prometheus in the `monitoring` namespace which will monitor the kafka metrics and also expose the metrics when we create the adapter.
+Now we will set up Prometheus in the `monitoring` namespace which will monitor the kafka metrics and also expose the metrics when we create the adapter.
-We'll be using [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) to setup Prometheus on the cluster.
+We'll be using [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) to set up Prometheus on the cluster.

 ```bash
 kubectl create ns monitoring